tmey2016/rsi/README.md

 Be sure to buy the latest version as some retailers still sell an older version.

 After installing the Wacom software, use the Wacom Desktop Center software to restore from backup the required customization for this solution.
+TODO

 ### Intuos Pro Medium